elidoran/node-taskling/README.md

 // NOTE:
 //  tasks() will always return immediately before it begins execution.
 //  this is the standard behavior for asynchronous API's.
+//  by default it calls each task via `process.nextTick()`.
+//  to override that with setImmediate, pass it as the fourth arg. tasks(shared, array, done, setImmediate)

 // Succinct use: